Best Electric Bikes Vancouver 2026: 30 Picks for Rain & Hills

 The Bottom Line

 Vancouver is the best city in Canada to own an e-bike — if you buy the right one.
-300+ rideable days, 246 km of protected bikeways, a climate that barely dips below freezing, and a cycling mode share that is growing faster than any other Canadian city.
+300+ rideable days, 246 km of protected bikeways, a climate that barely dips below freezing, and a cycling mode share growing faster than any other Canadian city.
 E-bikes already account for 25% of all bike trips in Vancouver despite being only 10% of bikes owned — the people who have them, use them.

 Find Your Vancouver E-Bike